Course Load Reduction

-The Course Load Reduction process allows a student to drop a course(s) for non-academic/disability-related reasons.
-SSD staff reviews the Course Load Reduction application and supporting documentation and, if supported, makes a recommendation for the Dean of the College/School to drop the course.
-SSD does not make the final determination about whether or not a course will be dropped.
+The Course Load Reduction (CLR) process allows a student to drop a course(s) for non-academic/disability-related reasons.
+Students do not need to be registered with D&A to complete a CLR application.
+D&A staff reviews the course load reduction application and supporting documentation and, if supported, makes a recommendation for the Dean of the College/School to drop the course.
+D&A does not make the final determination about whether or not a course will be dropped.
 Dropped courses will be counted as non-academic Q-drops and will result in a Q on a student’s transcript.
-Students with questions about the Course Load Reduction process should contact SSD during Walk In hours from 9am-4pm Monday-Friday.
+Students with questions about the course load reduction process should contact D&A during Drop In hours from 10:00am-3:00pm, Monday, Wednesday, and Thursday and 12:30pm-3:00pm, Tuesday and Friday.
 See below for important dates and deadlines for submitting course load reduction applications.
 Please note that University deadlines cannot be altered.

-More information and the application can be found at the following link: https://www.healthyhorns.utexas.edu/medicalwithdrawals.html.
+More information, including deadlines and the application can be found at the following link: https://www.healthyhorns.utexas.edu/medicalwithdrawals.html.